 Following Orientation, you can begin to volunteer as a Daily Operations Volunteer or you can decide to attend additional training to handle our animals.
 Daily Operations Volunteers assist with tasks such as laundry, filing and office work, landscaping and trail maintenance and attending outreach events.
 There is no animal handling involved for these volunteers.
 If interested in handling our animals, you will learn about the training necessary for that during Volunteer Orientation.

 There is truly something for everyone who wants to volunteer at AWA!
 Volunteers are always needed for our education, outreach and events, as well as administrative help.
 There are also opportunities caring for our animals and becoming involved in our foster program.

-You may choose to volunteer as little or as often as you’d like.
-If you do not volunteer within 90 days of orientation or you are inactive for 1 year, you will no longer be in our volunteer database.
-If this happens, you will have to re-submit the application, attend orientation and begin training.
+If you do not volunteer within 90 days of orientation or are inactive for 1 year, you will no longer be in our volunteer database.
+If this happens, you will have to re-submit the application, attend orientation, and begin training.

 Depending on what volunteer work you would like to be involved in, you will need to complete different levels of training.
 AWA asks all volunteers to help in different areas when help is needed.

 AWA is proud to allow children as young as 12 to volunteer, but children ages 12 to 15 must volunteer WITH A PARENT OR LEGAL GUARDIAN.
 Ages 16 and 17 may volunteer with written parental consent.